Shangdi: Conflation with singular universal God

-Nowadays, through the secular Chinese-language media, the Chinese word of "Shangdi" and "Tian" are frequently used to as a translation for the singular universal deity with minimal religious attachment to the Christian idea of God, while Confucians and intellectuals in contemporary mainland China and Taiwan attempt to realign the term to its original meaning.
+Nowadays, through the secular Chinese-language media, the Chinese words "Shangdi" and "Tian" are frequently used to translate the singular universal deity with minimal religious attachment to the Christian idea of God.
+At the same time, Confucians and intellectuals in contemporary mainland China and Taiwan attempt to realign the term to its original meaning.
 Catholics officially use the term Tianzhu, while Evangelicals typically use Shangdi and/or Shen (神, "god" or "spirit").